Why Horses Aren’t Getting Any Faster

 Secretariat

 On the other hand, thoroughbred racehorses keep plodding along (relatively speaking).
-Thoroughbred racehorse times haven’t improved much in, oh, the last 100 years or so (harness racing times have improved, by the way).
-The great racehorse Secretariat broke the equine version of the four minute mile back in 1973 at the Kentucky Derby – it’s only been done once since.
+Thoroughbred racehorse times haven’t improved much in, oh, the last 100 years or so (harness racing times have improved, by the way – more on that in a bit.
+The great racehorse Secretariat broke the equine version of the four minute mile back in 1973 at the Kentucky Derby – it’s only been done once since, by Monarchos, in 2001.

-There could be any number of reasons for this.
-One might be the size of the performers – whereas athletes competing in track and field events keep getting bigger, and developing longer legs that can cover more ground, modern racing horses really haven’t changed in size, since, oh, pretty much ever.
+There could be any number of reasons for that human times have improved, but racehorse times haven’t.
+One reason might be the size of the performers – whereas athletes competing in track and field events keep getting bigger, and developing longer legs that can cover more ground, modern racing horses really haven’t changed in size, since, oh, pretty much ever.
+Usain Bolt, the current world sprinting champion stands 6 feet 5 inches tall – over 100 meters, with those long legs, he doesn’t have to take as many strides as shorter mortals.
+Racehorses don’t really vary that much in height.

 swimsuit_0813